tauri-apps/tauri-docs/docs/en/usage/development/updating.md

 $ yarn upgrade tauri --latest
 $ npm install tauri@latest
 ```
-You can also detect what the latest version of tauri is on the command line, using:
+You can also detect what the latest version of Tauri is on the command line, using:
 - `npm outdated tauri`
 - `yarn outdated tauri`